 Breaking the ice in talking about intimacy now will help you make a habit of communicating on this level and feeling comfortable speaking up if sex starts taking a backseat to career and family or becomes routine - two of the biggest complaints I hear from my divorcing clients.

 One helpful exercise is for each of you to write down the three to five most important ideas that come out of each discussion.
 It's a good idea to keep these notes and go over them at least once a year, perhaps as an annual ritual during the holiday season or near your anniversary.
 It's not unusual for people to find some things that were initially important are less so over time or that new issues have emerged that you want to tackle in another conversation.
 Besides, looking at these expressions of your hopes and dreams for the future will also help you recapture the optimism and joy you felt as you prepared to say "I do.'

 More: 8 Secrets to quit picking Mr. Wrong

-Lisa Helfend Meyer is a founding partner of Los Angeles-based Meyer, Olson, Lowy& Meyers, one of the nation's leading family law firms.
+Los Angeles divorce trial attorney Lisa Helfend Meyer is a founding partner of family law firm Meyer, Olson, Lowy & Meyers, one of the top Los Angeles family law firms.

 Our expert family law attorneys have been providing effective divorce representation in cases involving complex issues of property, spousal support and child custody since 1995.
 Contact our offices in Los Angeles or Irvine, California, to schedule a consultation about your family law matter.